coderxpb/calculator-react/README.md

-A beautiful calculator made using ReactJS, React Styled Components and SCSS.
+A beautiful calculator made using ReactJS,React Hooks, React Styled Components and SCSS.